What is Full Depth Reclamation?

-It makes sense when a pavement can’t be salvaged with milling, overlaying, or recycling techniques due to severe pavement defects, poor drainage, or an inadequate base.
+FDR should be considered when a pavement can’t be salvaged with milling, overlaying, or recycling techniques due to severe pavement defects, poor drainage, or an inadequate base.

-It doesn’t make sense when the existing pavement can be preserved with lesser interventions.
+FDR should not be considered when the existing pavement can be preserved with lesser interventions.

 How Does it Work?

 The full-depth reclamation process revolves around the ability to pulverize and blend the deteriorated pavement structure to a specified maximum gradation and incorporate that material into the structural design of the restored roadway.
 Full depth reclamation offers several in-place alternatives to the designer in creating the desired roadway section.
-Read more about this process here.

 What it Costs